urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 </html>
 ```

-## Github Pages
+## GitHub Pages

-You can use Github Pages to host the whole map online.
-Github has a size limit for individual files of 100MB.
+You can use GitHub Pages to host the whole map online.
+GitHub has a size limit for individual files of 100MB.
 Considering that the original GeoJSON has 2.2GB, that may sound like a problem.
 But remember that the data are now cut to small tiles, where the size of each is a few KB.
-You want to create a repository on Github, upload your `tiles/` folder and the HTML file you have just created, called `index.html` and set up Github Pages hosting.
+You want to create a repository on GitHub, upload your `tiles/` folder and the HTML file you have just created, called `index.html` and set up GitHub Pages hosting.

-Once your data are uploaded, create an empty file called `.nojekyll` that tells Github Pages to use the repository as an HTML code as it is (what it really says is "do not use Jekyll to compile the page") and go to Settings > Pages and enable GitHub Pages.
+Once your data are uploaded, create an empty file called `.nojekyll` that tells GitHub Pages to use the repository as an HTML code as it is (what it really says is "do not use Jekyll to compile the page") and go to Settings > Pages and enable GitHub Pages.

 🎉  Your web map is live and accessible by anyone online.
 GitHub Pages settings show you the exact link.
 It is as easy as that.

 *Tip: Once you have everything set on GitHub, use [github.dev](http://github.dev) to make the further changes to the HTML file avoid download and indexing of the whole repository (just hit `.` when you are on GitHub in your repository).*

-Our map lives in the [urbangrammarai/great-britain](https://github.com/urbangrammarai/great-britain) repository if you want to check the source and is available on [https://urbangrammarai.xyz/great-britain/](https://urbangrammarai.xyz/great-britain/) (we use the custom domain on GitHub Pages).
+Our map lives in the [urbangrammarai/great-britain](https://github.com/urbangrammarai/great-britain) repository if you want to check the source code and is available on [https://urbangrammarai.xyz/great-britain/](https://urbangrammarai.xyz/great-britain/) (we use the custom domain on GitHub Pages).

 ## Further styling and interactivity